 ART|CULTURE

-No Man’s, No Woman’s an Island
+No Man, No Woman is an Island

-Each Caribbean national is an ambassador
+Every Caribbean national is an ambassador

-Anthony Best & Gus Franklyn-Bute
+Anthony Best |Gus Franklyn-Bute

 I said that life [sweet life], it must be somewhere to be found [somewhere for me], Oh, instead of concrete jungle [jungle].
 Illusion [concrete, jungle], confusion [confusion, concrete jungle].